slds-lmu/lecture_i2ml/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

-We would appreciate if you contact us in case you are re-using our course.
+We would appreciate it if you contact us in case you are re-using our course.
 Knowing this helps us to keep the project alive.
 Thank you!

 ## Further topics